neondatabase/website/content/docs/reference/glossary.md

 A process that monitors a Neon compute for activity.
 During periods of inactivity, the Activity Monitor gracefully places the compute into an `Idle` state to save energy and resources.
 The Activity Monitor closes idle connections after 5 minutes of inactivity.
 When a connection is made to an idle compute, the Activity Monitor reactivates the compute.

+## Admin

+An [Organizations](#organization) role in Neon with full access to all projects, permissions, invitations, and billing for an organization.
+Admins can manage members, assign roles, set permissions, and delete the organization.

 ## API

 See [Neon API](#neon-api).